ryan-mccabe/oled-tools/README.md

 The oled-tools repo includes the following debug tools/scripts that aid in gathering additional debug data from the system.
 Please review the corresponding man pages for more details.

-- smtool: Scans, reports and mitigates various known vulnerabilities on the system
 - lkce: Extracts data from a vmcore or from within the kdump kernel after a crash
 - memstate: Captures and analyzes various memory usage statistics on the running system
-- memtracker: Captures memory usage debug data periodically on the running system
 - filecache: List the paths of the biggest files present in the page cache
 - dentrycache: Lists a sample of file paths which have active dentries in the dentry hash table
 - kstack: Collects the kernel stack trace for selected processes, based on status or PID
-- topstack: Collects the kernel stack trace, and other diagnostic data, for processes using high CPU cycles

 ## Using oled-tools